Splitting field: Properties

 An extension L that is a splitting field for a set of polynomials p(X) over K is called a normal extension of K.

 Given an algebraically closed field A containing K, there is a unique splitting field L of p between K and A, generated by the roots of p.
 If K is a subfield of the complex numbers, the existence is immediate.
 On the other hand, the existence of algebraic closures in general is often proved by 'passing to the limit' from the splitting field result, which therefore requires an independent proof to avoid circular reasoning.

 Given a separable extension K′ of K, a Galois closure L of K′ is a type of splitting field, and also a Galois extension of K containing K′ that is minimal, in an obvious sense.
 Such a Galois closure should contain a splitting field for all the polynomials p over K that are minimal polynomials over K of elements of K′.

 Constructing splitting fields

-Motivation

-Finding roots of polynomials has been an important problem since the time of the ancient Greeks.
-Some polynomials, however, such as x^{2} + 1 over R, the real numbers, have no roots.
-By constructing the splitting field for such a polynomial one can find the roots of the polynomial in the new field.